Month In Review – Alberta

 CASES

-Action Point: Don’t let this kind of tragedy happen to your workers!
-Find out how to implement a compliant Respiratory Protection Policy at your workplace.
+Action Point: Don’t let this happen to you!
+Find out how to implement a legally sound and effective Hot Work and Welding Compliance Game Plan at your workplace.